Creating a trust is most likely the best way to protect children’s future in case both parents pass at the same time.

 If just one family member is stepping up and there are suitable, nominating a guardian will be a fairly simple process where that person will apply for guardianship to the probate court.
 They are likely to be granted guardianship as long as everything checks out properly.

 However, if multiple family members or friends want to be guardians, particularly in situations where these children are coming with money and property, it can become a battle.
 At that point, the court will appoint a temporary guardian while the proceedings are taking place to see who will take care of the children.

 Nominating a guardian through a will is not full proof, but what it does is it expresses your wishes to the probate court and to your family as to who you want that guardian to be.
-You have somebody who’s been propped in advance that they know this is going to happen so that if something happens that person is presumably there and ready to step in; they will file in the Probate Court and they are going to be the presumptive guardian assuming that nothing is wrong.
+You have somebody who’s been propped in advance that they know this is going to happen so that if something happens, that person is presumably there and ready to step in; they will file in the Probate Court, and they are going to be the likely guardian assuming that nothing is wrong.

 Our Estate Planning lawyer can help you gain peace of mind by securing these issues.
 Consulting with an experienced estate planning lawyer is essential.
 It will ensure that your final wishes regarding your property, your loved ones, and your healthcare options are carried out.

 Not all lawyers are created equal.
 In difficult times, it is vital to select a lawyer who can relate to your situation in a very professional and sensible way.

 Our Estate Planning attorney has the experience you need to address all your questions regarding wills trusts and probate, including estate administration.
 She is a knowledgeable and compassionate lawyer.

 We are located 5 minutes from the Portage County courthouse in Ravenna, OH.
 Our law firm was created in 2000, and our lawyers have been servicing the Portage County community ever since.